If you’ve been active on Facebook for a couple of years, you’ve probably seen a huge drop in Facebook reach and performance.

 #1 – Evergreen content

-The biggest hurdle with posting content is actually creating content.
-You might start creating really basic Facebook posts, but you’ll realize that your results are really bad and it’s even worth it.
+One of the biggest challenges with posting on Facebook is consistently creating fresh content.
+You might start with basic posts, but soon realize the results aren’t great, and it can feel like it’s not even worth the effort.

-The best solution is to use a source of curated content or using evergreen content you’ve created in the past.
-Having a library or a bank of Facebook posts is a great idea to never run out of things to post.
+A smart solution is to tap into curated content or repurpose evergreen posts you’ve created in the past.
+Building a library or content bank of evergreen posts ensures you’ll never run out of things to share, keeping your feed active and relevant without the constant pressure to create something new from scratch.

 #2 – Increase post frequency

-The more you post, the better your chance of reaching your audience.
-Overall, this strategy can have a great impact on your overall reach and brand awareness.
-Some of the Facebook pages that get the best results usually post more than three times per day.
+The more frequently you post, the better your chances of reaching your audience.
+This strategy can significantly boost your overall reach and brand awareness.
+In fact, some of the most successful Facebook pages post more than three times per day.

-The only caveat is that if you post too often and you have a small audience, your posts might compete in the feed for your audiences.
-The solution is to test for yourself and track your results if you post once a day or three times per day.
-Data is king.
+The only caveat is that if you post too frequently with a small audience, your posts may end up competing with each other in the feed.
+The key is to test different frequencies and track the results—whether you’re posting once a day or three times a day.
+Remember, data is king.
+By monitoring your performance, you can find the optimal posting schedule for your audience.

 #3 – Find a content curation strategy

-There are literally thousands of websites posting quality content in your industry.
-While you might not want to make posts from your competitors, you’ll realize that posting their content is still better than not posting anything at all.
+There are thousands of websites posting quality content in your industry.
+While you may not want to share posts from your direct competitors, you’ll find that sharing their content is still better than posting nothing at all.

-Although we recommend posting quality content, finding content from other quality sources can do the job as well.
-It can help position your brand as a thought leader that is always up-to-date with new resources.
+While we recommend posting your own high-quality content, sharing valuable content from other trusted sources can also be effective.
+It helps position your brand as a thought leader that stays current with the latest resources.

 #4 – Creative posts

-To be creative and bring new ideas to your Facebook post can really help improve your Facebook reach.
-Here are a few Facebook post ideas:
+Being creative with your posts can significantly improve your Facebook reach.
+Here are a few ideas to spark inspiration:

 #5 – Post genuine & transparent content